Board of Directors

 Johnston County Education Foundation Staff

-Hannah Hill is the Marketing & Public Relations intern for the Ed Foundation.
-I attended Johnston County Public Schools from kindergarten through graduation.
+Hannah Hill is the Marketing & Public Relations for the Ed Foundation.
+She attended Johnston County Public Schools from kindergarten through graduation.
 She is passionate about serving the community she calls home and is excited to help the Ed Foundation share its incredible mission through social media.
 When she isn’t working, you can find her exploring local coffee shops in search of the perfect oat milk latte, reading a good book, or running.

 interested in serving on our board.